Global Business Intensive FAQs

 event of insufficient enrollment or adverse global conditions.
 Note: Pepperdine University

-will not be held liable if a program has to be cancelled due to circumstances beyond
+will not be held liable if a program has to be canceled due to circumstances beyond

 our control.